RoboJackets/technical-writing/index.md

 - ~~**Complete [this WhenIsGood][one-whenisgood]** so I can determine the best time for the in-class session.
 I will try to fit everyone in the same session to keep it more interesting.~~
-- **[Click here][one-rsvp] to RSVP to the in-class portion.** We will meet via Google Meet on **Saturday, March 20th at 11am**, and the session is designed to take about two hours.
+- **[Click here][one-rsvp] to RSVP to the in-class portion.** We will meet via Google Meet on **Saturday, March 20th at 11am ET**, and the session is designed to take about two hours.
 Participants will work in pairs for a significant portion of the session, so please RSVP if you are planning to attend.
 If the scheduled time does not work for you, consider attending one of [the sessions hosted by Google][google-hosted].